Rugby-Ireland give Carbery another run out against Italy | Sports-Games

 Elsewhere, coach Andy Farrell made six changes from the side that ran tournament favourites France close two weeks ago, including handing Ulster's Michael Lowry a debut at fullback.
 A hamstring strain ruled Sexton out of the 30-24 defeat by France and the 36-year-old flyhalf will be on the bench for what should be Ireland easiest game of the tournament after returning to full training this week.

+Aki and Andrew Conway, who made way for Lowe, have both had a few "niggles" and will be fully ready for the remaining games against England and Scotland with some rest, Farrell said.
+Captain for the day Peter O'Mahony also starts ahead of Jack Conan in a reshuffled backrow, with Caelan Doris moving to number eight and O'Mahony slotting in at blindside flanker.

-Ireland, who trail leaders France by three points after securing a losing bonus point last time out, finish their campaign with a trip to England and a home finale against Scotland.
+Ireland currently trail leaders France by three points after securing a losing bonus point last time out.
 Ireland team:

 15. Michael Lowry (Leinster) uncapped 14.
 Mack Hansen (Connacht) 2 caps